sestaton/HMMER2GO/README.md

     hmmer2go search -i genes_orfs.faa -d Pfam-A.hmm

-The above command will create three files: genes_orfs_Pfam-A.out,
-	                                   genes_orfs_Pfam-A.domtblout,
- 	                                   and genes_orfs_Pfam-A.tblout

-We will now use the table of domain matches to map GO terms.
-To do this we first need to download the Pfam->Gene Ontology mappings.
+To map the domain matches to GO terms we first need to download the Pfam to Gene Ontology mappings.
 This can be done with a single command:

     hmmer2go fetch